- All Brands

 Auditing, Compliance, and Security

-The Robot/SCHEDULE audit log is a big help for reaching HIPAA, PCI, Sarbanes Oxley (SOX) compliance, and more.
+The Robot/SCHEDULE audit log is a big help for maintaining HIPAA, PCI, and Sarbanes-Oxley (SOX) compliance.
 It records who created a new job, who changed the job setup or commands, or who forced a job to run outside its scheduled time.
 For example, its Audit Log Report provides the complete audit trail of jobs required by SOX auditors.

-Meanwhile, Robot/SCHEDULE’s internal security goes beyond IBM i security to help you control user access to specific functions, data, and Robot/SCHEDULE jobs.
+Meanwhile, Robot/SCHEDULE’s internal security goes beyond IBM i security to help you control user access to specific Robot functions, data, and jobs.

 Service Level Agreements

-If you have Robot/ALERT, the IBM i event notification software, or Robot/NETWORK, the IBM i network management software, you can be notified with a text, e-mail, or pager message, or by a message in the Robot/NETWORK Status Center.
+If you have Robot/ALERT, the IBM i event notification software, or Robot/NETWORK, the IBM i network management software, you can be notified with a text, email, or SNMP message, or by a message in the Robot/NETWORK Status Center.
 When you’ve agreed to provide a certain service level, Robot/SCHEDULE helps you keep your word.

 Job History Reporting and More